oasisprotocol/old-docs/src/operators/running-node-on-amber-network.md

 The option `--stake.amount` looks like a very large number, but this is actually just an equivalent to 200 tokens on the Amber Network as each unit value used to track the account balance is 1x10^-9 tokens.

+The `--transactions.fee.gas` and `--transaction.fee.amount` options depend on the network configuration, see [Stake Management] for details.
 :::

+[Obtaining account address from entity's ID]: stake-management.md#obtaining-account-address-from-entity-s-id

 ### Generating Entity Registration Transaction